-Jason Harfield was appointed Airservices Chief Executive Officer on 9 March 2016, having spent the majority of his adult working life with Airservices after beginning his career as a flight data officer in Adelaide in 1989.
+Jason Harfield was appointed Chief Executive Officer on 9 March 2016, beginning his career with Airservices as a flight data officer in Adelaide in 1989.

 Michelle joined Airservices in 2005 and has been part of the Airservices Executive Leadership Team since 2007.
-Her previous roles in Airservices include Executive General Manager, Environment; Acting Executive General Manager, Corporate and Industry Affairs and General Manager, Audit and Assurance.
+Her previous roles in Airservices also include Executive General Manager, Projects and Engineering; Executive General Manager, Environment; Acting Executive General Manager, Corporate and Industry Affairs and General Manager, Audit and Assurance.

-Prior to working with Airservices, Michelle spent over a decade in the professional services firms, working first with Deloitte and then with KPMG delivering services to many large organisations in a variety of industry sectors.
+Prior to working with Airservices, Michelle spent more than a decade in the professional services firms, working first with Deloitte and then with KPMG delivering audit, risk and governance services to many large organisations in a variety of industry sectors.

 Michelle has a Bachelor of Commerce/Bachelor of Information Technology from the Australian National University, a Graduate Diploma in Management from the Australian Graduate School of Management, has completed the Advanced Management Program at the INSEAD business school and is a Graduate of the Australian Institute of Company Directors.